Great Smoky Mountains National Park | CABLE MILL HISTORIC AREA

 The Cable Grist Mill was owned by John Cable, one of the largest land owners at Cades Cove.
 He built the grist mill, along with a saw mill, around 1870.
 His son James later inherited the grist mill and operated it into the 1900s.
 The saw mill had become obsolete around the turn of the century due to steam powered mills that could cut wood much faster.
 Water powered the mills at Cades Cove.

-Gears turned by the waterwheel that powers the grist mill
+Gears turned by the waterwheel that powers the Cable Grist Mill in Cades Cove, Great Smoky Mountains National Park

-Gears turned by the waterwheel that powers the grist mill
+Gears turned by the waterwheel that powers the Cable Grist Mill in Cades Cove, Great Smoky Mountains National Park

-The mill has been restored and is operated by the Great Smoky Mountains Association.
-It is open from 9 AM to 5 PM from April 1st through the end of October, and on Fridays, Saturdays, and Sundays in November.
-It is closed the rest of the year.
+The mill has been restored and is operated by Smokies Life during the warmer months.
 When open, a volunteer is on hand to answer questions and to demonstrate how corn is ground into meal.
 You can buy authentic stone ground corn meal at Cable Mill, but it was not ground here because the mill does not meet FDA regulations.
 It is, however, ground at another authentic mill that meets health inspection laws.

 Gregg-Cable House